 This last question sounds tricky, but it is simply asking whether your reader gets a sense of your personality and outlook on life through your writing.
 Your work should never read like a monotonous robot providing the answers you think Johns Hopkins wants to hear.

-Johns Hopkins Supplemental Essay Examples
+Johns Hopkins Supplemental Essay Examples From Previous Years!

 In my experience, High School Musical and Mean Girls are spot-on when it comes to teen conversations; during my first three years of high school, most of the discussions my friends and I had revolved around who was dating whom, criticism of the atrocious basketball coach, and spoilers of the latest Stranger Things season.
 While I still enjoyed these chats, as my entrepreneurial fervor grew, I found myself feeling disjointed from my peers and looking for a community that would nurture my startup fever.
 When she noticed my budding interest, the head of a local incubator invited me to apply for their accelerator program.
 I initially felt unsure, but I gave it a shot, and as time went on, I felt as if I were transported to Ancient Athens during every Monday session.